 Students with physical or medical impairments are required to present documentation from physicians or other qualified persons and agencies to make a diagnosis of the disability.

-Please read and bring these Documentation of a Medical Disability guidelines to your doctor to ensure that documentation of your disability is complete.
+Please read and bring this Health Care Provider Disability Verification Form to your doctor to ensure that documentation of your disability is complete.

 Students with a learning disability are required to submit a comprehensive psychological and educational evaluation.
 Documentation for learning disabilities should include current measures of aptitude (e.g. WAIS-IV), achievement (e.g. current levels of functioning in reading, mathematics, and written language), and information processing.
 A qualified professional must conduct the evaluation.